Ice core research in Antarctica sheds new light on the role of sea ice for the carbon balance.

 Surrounding the remote continent of Antarctica, the Southern Ocean is one of the most important yet poorly understood components of the global carbon cycle.
 Having captured half of all human-related carbon that has

 entered the ocean to date, the Southern Ocean is crucial to regulating human-induced CO2.
-Therefore, understanding the processes that determine its effectiveness as a carbon sink through time are essential to reducing uncertainty in climate projections.
+Therefore, understanding the processes that determine its effectiveness as a carbon sink through time is essential to reducing uncertainty in climate projections.

 After the Last Ice Age, around 18,000 years ago, the world transitioned naturally into the warm interglacial world we live in today.
 During this period, CO2 rose rapidly from around 190 ppm to 280 ppm over around 7,000 years.
 This rise was not steady, and was interrupted by rapid rises and intermittent plateaus, reflecting different processes within the global carbon cycle.

 One period stands out: a 1,900-year plateau of near-constant CO2 levels at 240 ppm starting some 14,600 years ago called the Antarctic Cold Reversal.
 The cause of this plateau remains unknown, but understanding the processes may be critical for improving projections surrounding climate-carbon feedbacks.

 “We found that in sediment cores located in the sea-ice zone of the Southern Ocean biological productivity increased during this critical period, whereas it decreased farther north, outside of the sea-ice zone”, says Michael Weber, co-author of the study from the Institute for Geosciences at the University of Bonn.
 “It was now important to find out how climate records on the Antarctic continent depict this critical time period.”